 Terminal Illness Cover could pay out the full amount of cover if you are diagnosed with a terminal illness (when life expectancy is less than 12 months) during your period of cover.

-Terminal Illness Cover is automatically included at no extra cost on all our life cover policies with a term of at least 2 years, and is available to all those who are eligible to claim.
+Terminal Illness Cover is automatically included at no extra cost with our Life Insurance and Decreasing Life Insurance policies with a term of at least 2 years, and is available to all those who are eligible to claim.

 What is a Terminal Illness?

 A terminal illness is one that has no known cure or has progressed to a point where it cannot be cured, and in the opinion of your hospital consultant and our Medical Officer (a qualified doctor employed by Legal & General), it's expected to lead to death within 12 months.

 Our current Terminal Illness Cover at a glance

 - You'll need to be eligible to claim, so for example, if you've stopped paying your premiums, your policy may not pay out.